iamtrask/OM-Welcome-Package/README.md

 - [ ] Add roadmap links for each team
 - [ ] Order teams alphabetically
 - [ ] Create a visual chart for all teams/groups and what they do (including the dev team leads group, organisational team, internal and external community teams, sub teams for each group, etc.)
+- [ ] Add Writing Team's *useful* readmes to each team
+- [ ] Once finished: Make sure to send to Madalin for auto message to all new Slack members